juliakahn1/amateur-hour/README.md

 To ensure the integrity between provider and client (to avoid the client accepting the provider's services without compensation), the service request flow is:
 1. Client requests a service from the provider (job status: "requested")
-2. The provder requests the service (job status: "ongoing")
+2. The provider requests the service (job status: "ongoing")
 3. The provider marks the job as finished (job status: "pending client compensation")
 4. The client loses access to the Amateur Hour features until they compensate the provider and mark their review/post/etc. as complete (job status: "pending provider confirmation")
 5. The provider confirms the client's compensation, the client regains access to site (job status: "complete")